-Five officials were sent on Municipal Minimum Competency training.
-One of the officials has completed the training and is competent on all levels of management, the remaining four will finish their training by December 2019.
+Three officials were sent on Municipal Minimum Competency training.
+One of the officials has completed the training and is competent on all levels of management, the remaining four will finish their training by December 2020.

-One of the traffic officers is on sick leave until December 2019, which in turn puts the unit under enormous pressure.
-The traffic income is thus only a third of the budgeted amount.
+One of the traffic officers were boarded in October 2019 due to illness, the position is currently vacant.
+The position was advertised and interviews conducted, no one was appointed.
+A second round of recruitment has already commenced.
+The vacancy puts enormous pressure on the unit as there is only one permanent traffic officer in service at the moment, which are assisted by three law enforcement officers.
+The traffic income has been underperforming for the last three years.
 Interventions for collection will include the serving of summonses and road blocks.
-The Municipality also applied for permission to undertake law enforcement in the road works area on the N1, within their municipal jurisdiction as the area surrounding Prince Albert Road and Leeu Gamka have a high fatality percentage as once again illustrated during December 2018.
+The Municipality also applied for permission to undertake law enforcement in the road works area on the N1, within their municipal jurisdiction as the area surrounding Prince Albert Road and Leeu Gamka have a high fatality percentage as once again illustrated during December 2019.

-Prince Albert Municipality drafted their financial statements for the 2017/18 financial year in-house in collaboration with external consultants and obtained an unqualified audit opinion with matters.
+Prince Albert Municipality drafted their financial statements for the 2018/19 financial year inhouse in collaboration with external consultants and obtained an unqualified audit opinion (clean audit).

 Council will continuously strive to fill the critical positions identified on the organogram to ensure continuous, equitable and sustainable service delivery.
-The organogram was last reviewed in November 2018 and council will review it annually to ensure that services is addressed accordingly with the needs of the community.
+The organogram was last reviewed in January 2020 and council will review it annually to ensure that services is addressed accordingly with the needs of the community.
 Below is a reflection of the current organogram: